alibaba/EasyNLP/examples/rapidformer_training_acceleration_examples/README.md

     <br>
 <p>

-## Easy to integrate with No Trainer code
-Here is an example:
+## Easy to integrate with No Trainer code, Below is an example:

 ```diff
   import torch